Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3MiscRNG.md

 Different types of encounters have different Offset values, and tools like PokéFinder allow you to input this value, in order to calculate an RNG `Advance` you _actually_ need to hit, which will always be before the actual `Advance` your target is generated on.<br>
 This value can also differ slightly between games and specific own setups, so some calibration may be required before actually hitting your desired target!<br>

-On [this page]() you can find baseline Offset values for essentially all types of encounters across the Gen 3 games.
+On [this page]() you can find baseline Offset values for essentially all types of encounters across the Gen 3 games, as well as the 'final screen' for each RNG target.

 ***
 _The contents of this guide were all written by SexyMalasada and partially based on several RNG source websites, forums and discord servers._<br><br>